Last updated on June 11th, 2021 at 03:03 pm

 Rebuilding the beach lots and boardwalk cost $1.6 million.

 The water here is very shallow, almost too shallow for swimming.
 You can wade out a great distance and only be up to your knees.
+People visiting in the summer just plunk down in knee deep water and sit in the sand with water lapping over them.

 When driving down the Overseas Highway, I like to stroll the boardwalk or stop and wade here.
 Once I looked down and just missed stepping on a small octopus.